 Our Buyers Guide will cover the 10 factors to consider before you buy your binoculars.
 They include the different features, the best lenses and what all those dials, numbers and unfamiliar terms mean.

-To save you some time, here’s our top pick – the best pair of compact binoculars (they even come in under $100).
+To save you some time, here’s our top pick – the best pair of compact binoculars.

 Top Pick: Bushnell H2O Waterproof/Fogproof Roof Prism Binocular8×42: These compact binoculars have 8x magnification and 42mm objective diameter.
 They have a 12-foot focus distance with large center-focus knob for adjustments.